O‘ahu Homeschool Science Series

 We’re thinking about the waste we create and how to reduce our impact and practice sustainable habits.
 It’s time to reflect on what we’ve learned about compost and sustainability, both in the past and present throughout this unit.

-Unit 3: Contemporary Challenges | November 12: Climate Change – What, When, Where, Why, How
+November 12: Climate Change – What, When, Where, Why, How

-This big topic carries so much, so we’ll start this unit by unpacking what climate change, why it’s happening, what it looks like, and of course what we can do both as individuals and communities.
+Unit 3: Contemporary Challenges begins on climate change, why it’s happening, what it looks like, and of course what we can do both as individuals and communities.

 November 19: Sea Level Rise